 Hi guys.
 My Audio for Finish the Damn Book! was 99% approved on the first try, and I did it without studio time or soundproofing.
 I’m going to show you how I did it, and how to get your book released.
-This is a comprehensive instruction set, so get your notebook out and be ready to jot down some ideas.
+This is a comprehensive instruction set, so get your notebook out and be ready to jot down some ideas. if you are interested in doing audiobooks and you have your own recording office at home, you might be interested in something similar to Thinktanks for more information on how to soundproof your office.

 If you’ve thought about doing an audio book, then this guide is for you.
 I didn’t pay for studio time, or an expert digital mastering wizard.
 I did it all myself.
 I didn’t even soundproof the room, and I’m going to walk you through the process of creating an audio book.
 It isn’t easy, and it isn’t fast, but it worked for me.
+The only issue I had initially was the sound levels.
+Whenever I went to listen back to audio I had recorded, it would play back quietly, even with the sound turned up.
+So I had a look at installing a new audio driver which happened to do the job.
+Other than that, everything else went well.

 I submitted Finish the Damn Book! to ACX a couple weeks ago, and I was expecting the worst.
 They review each book individually, and listen to all of the audio for blatant errors and problems.
 Much to my surprise, the report that came back listed two things.
 1. I needed to make sure my name was on the cover logo (this was omitted because I simply captures a square from my cover that had the title on it).
 2. ONE of my files had some annoying background noise that I missed.
 In fact, it was a 60 second snippet marking the first section of the book, so I simple re-recorded it.
 I’m not going to upload the new files until next week because I’m worried about the audio book releasing before the ebook, which would be weird, and there is no way to control the launch of your audio book on ACX.
 At least not at the time of this writing.
 (I called them this morning)